top of page

-One year after the coronavirus pandemic, many entities within academia and research have published articles on physical exhaustion among students, better known as burnout.
+In the aftermath of the coronavirus pandemic, many within academia and research have observed and published on physical exhaustion among students, better known as burnout.
 Psychologist Dr. Hernert Freudenberger defines burnout as "failing, wearing out or exhausting due to excessive demands on energy, strength or resources."
-It is important to note that for the year 2019, the World Health Organization categorized burnout as part of the International Classification of Diseases Vol. 11, which describes it as an occupational phenomenon.
+It is important to note that since 2019, the World Health Organization categorized burnout as part of the International Classification of Diseases Vol. 11, describing it as an occupational phenomenon.
 However, it is not classified as a medical condition.

 According to the Occupational Safety and Health Administration, in its origins, the burnout worker syndrome was identified to a greater extent in those careers that are related to the treatment of the public and clients (also called social exposure).
 However, it can occur in any career when there is any inconsistency between the worker's expectations and the reality of their daily tasks, or there is an environment with excessive tension and degradation amongst work relationships.